Fitness Equipment Powering Global Health — Evidence-Based Overview -

 Large systematic reviews and meta-analyses have found that regular resistance or muscle-strengthening activities are associated with lower risks of all-cause and cardiovascular mortality and improved metabolic markers (glucose, lipids).
 These benefits are complementary to aerobic exercise and are dose-responsive within practical ranges — making strength equipment (plate-loaded machines, selectorized machines, free weights) a critical category for long-term population health.

-3) Home-based and hybrid solutions increase access and adherence
+3) Home-based and hybrid solutions increase access and adherence390429e3ca7ce13a3bca0f7530312a0.jpg

 Research shows that well-designed home-based exercise systems and digital supports (apps, video coaching, reminders) can improve adherence to exercise programs and thus help more people sustain activity over time.
 For manufacturers and suppliers, offering affordable, compact, and connected equipment (with clear instructions or digital content) expands market reach and public-health impact.